nehaalhat/test/api.rst

 Create data [POST]
 ------------------

-The data in json format passed by user is validated first and if its valid json then MLData, resource and nodes data is added in DB.
+The json file passed by user is validated first.
+If the json file is valid then MLData, resource and nodes data is added in DB.